akuaagyeiwaa/Ethiopia-Unbound.html/README.md

             <h3>Chapter X</h3>
 	 <h4>THE BLACK Peril. </h4>

-<p>HERE, on the.
-Gold Coast, the people have shown that they do not mean to go under, but in a different way— ” this, as the precocious you! produced a sheet-of paper with the words neatly written down “ I meant not to forfeit the rest of the story you see, dad, and now for your promise please," drawing a low seat close to the paternal chair.</p>
+<p>HERE, on the Gold Coast, the people have shown that they do not mean to go under, but in a different way— ” this, as the precocious you! produced a sheet-of paper with the words neatly written down “ I meant not to forfeit the rest of the story you see, dad, and now for your promise please," drawing a low seat close to the paternal chair.</p>

 <p> “I see you have forgotten the illustration but not the text, and as other illustrations are easy to find," said <span class="personal-name-1">Kwamankra</span>, “I shall redeem my promise.
 They are scattered over the pages of history.
 In your historical lessons you have undoubtedly heard of what is called the ‘ Eastern Question?’"	</p>